Evaluate Risk

 This guide from WBCSD can help you understand the financial implications of climate-related risks and opportunities.
 It provides a detailed five-step framework to guide companies in assessing and reporting on these impacts: 1) Scoping risks and opportunities; 2) Developing impact and calculation pathways; 3) Gathering scenario and supply chain data; 4) Calculating financial impacts; and 5) Assessing financial statement assumptions and accounting standard connectivity.
 The framework is followed by a set of examples that illustrate the impact of climate change on financial statements.
 This guide will be most useful to finance and sustainability departments.

-This report from the Canadian Climate Law Initiative provides can help you to better understand the landscape of climate change litigation, including current and future impacts, trends, and themes.
-The report provides a synthesis of the latest research and developments, including a numerical analysis of how many climate change litigation cases were filed in 2023, where and by whom, and a qualitative assessment of the types of cases filed.
+This report from the Grantham Research Institute on Climate Change and the Sabin Center for Climate Change Law can help you to better understand the landscape of climate change litigation, including current and future impacts, trends, and themes.
+The report provides a synthesis of the latest research and developments, including a numerical analysis of how many climate change litigation cases were filed in 2025, where and by whom, and a qualitative assessment of the types of cases filed.
 This resource will be of particular benefit to sustainability, risk management, and legal professionals.

 Climate Change Litigation Database